What Counts as Information?

 Privacy, Anonymity, AI

-Privacy.
 Every digital action has a shape: timing, size, frequency.
-Encryption hides content but not shape.
-Metadata is data.
+Encryption hides content but not shape, which is why metadata analysis has become as valuable to intelligence agencies as content interception.

 Why Leaks Persist

-The fix seems obvious: remove the beep.
+The beeping safe from the 1980s had an obvious fix: remove the beep.
 But the beep was not the problem.
 The problem was that the mechanism processed each digit separately, and that separation was detectable.

-Silence the electronics—timing still leaks.
+Silence the electronics and timing still leaks.
 Equalize timing, and power consumption gives you away.
 Shield power, and electromagnetic radiation escapes.
 Even fully shielded, the fact that you’re standing in front of the safe reveals something.